pippinbarr/cart253/topics/data/thinking-with-data.md

 ## Raw data!

-Let's imagine we're writing a program where there are three platforms of different types a charater can jump on.
+Let's imagine we're writing a program where there are three platforms of different types a character can jump on.
 Our first approximation of displaying the platforms might be like this:

 ```javascript
 function setup() {